Zartec/nova-renderer/readme.md

 ###### Installation
 1. Clone the source code via git
+2. Run "git submodule --init --update --recursive" inside the source code
-2. Create a folder (defaul name "build") inside or outside the source
+3. Create a folder (defaul name "build") inside or outside the source
-3. Switch into the created build folder
+4. Switch into the created build folder
-4. Run "cmake /path/to/the/source"
+5. Run "cmake /path/to/the/source"
-5. Run "make install"
+6. Run "make install"
 > The built installer is located in the created build folder inside the "jars" folder

 # Contribute